-BMP/Activity Quantifiable Target/Objective Deadline Training & Education Hold 2 training sessions per year Dec 31, 2023
+BMP/Activity Quantifiable Target/Objective Deadline Training & Education Hold 1 training session per year Dec.
+31 every permit year

-End of Permit Term Goal: All MS4 Operator consultants and members of the public who were in attendance at regular board meetings will be educated on the Public Education, Outreach and Involvement goals of the SWMP and the requirements of TXR040000.
+• End of Permit Term Goal: Applicable MS4 Operator personnel and interested parties will be educated on the goals of the SWMP and the requirements of TXR040000 relative to the bacteria program elements of the SWMP.

 - Meeting agenda

 - Number of training sessions held

-- Training material distributed at meetings
+- Training material distributed at meetings, if applicable

-- Minutes of the meeting